Print this page

 In this topic

-The Ringtail data models feature extends Ringtail to allow you to track, manage, and analyze data about entities beyond just documents.
+The application data models feature extends the application to allow you to track, manage, and analyze data about entities beyond just documents.

 A data model is a representational model of interconnected information that you want to track or analyze.
 A data model consists of a set of entities, such as documents, collections, or custodians, and the connections between those entities.
 The connections between interrelated entities allow you to answer complex questions about the data within the data model.